Equivariant automorphism group and real forms of complexity-one varieties: Introduction

-Since the real Galois cohomology of algebraic groups is finite (see Proposition~\ref{prop: finiteness of H1R}), the potential obstruction to finiteness lies in $\H^1(\R, \Lambda)$.
-However, since the first sequence involves nonabelian cohomology, one must use twisting arguments and study all the twisted versions of this sequence to actually prove finiteness.
-This corresponds to analyzing the various possible Galois module structures on the group $\Lambda(\C) \simeq \Z^n$.

-The main result in this direction relies the fact that $K(\C)$ and $\Gal(\C/\R)$ act compatibly on the abelian group $\Lambda(\C)$, and states the following.

-\begin{theorem}[Theorem~\ref{thm: main result on real forms}] Let $G$ be a real connected reductive group, and let $X$ be a normal $G$-variety of complexity one.
+where $K$ denotes the image of $\Aut^G(X)$ in $\Aut(C)$.
+Since the real Galois cohomology of an $\R$-group scheme $\mathcal{G}$, locally of finite type and with $\pi_0(\mathcal{G}(\C))$ either a finite group or a finitely generated abelian group, is finite (see Proposition~\ref{prop: finiteness of H1R}), we immediately obtain the following finiteness result: \begin{theorem}[Theorem~\ref{thm: main result on real forms}] Let $G$ be a real connected reductive group, and let $X$ be a $G$-variety of complexity one.
 Assume that the group sheaf $\underline{\Aut}^G(X)$ is representable—for instance, if one of the conditions \emph{(a)}-\emph{(b)}-\emph{(c)} from Theorem~\ref{main th D} holds.
-Assume furthermore that the $(K(\C) \rtimes \Gal(\C/\R))$-module $\Lambda(\C)$ is a permutation module.
 Then $X$ admits only finitely many $(\mathbb{R}, G)$-forms. \end{theorem}

-While this condition is likely also necessary for finiteness, we content ourselves with proving in Example~\ref{ex: infinite real forms} that when $G = T = \GmR$ and $X = \GmR^2$, with the natural $T$-action on the first coordinate, the $T$-variety $X$ admits infinitely many $(\R, T)$-forms.
+We conclude Section~\ref{sec: real forms} with two examples illustrating how to compute explicitly the number of real forms of a given complexity-one $G$-variety.
+For a general strategy in the case of an arbitrary almost homogeneous $G$-variety, we refer to \cite[Section~4.5]{MJT24}.